Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Proofs of Lemma and Lemma

 Specializing this to $s\in (1,\infty)$ will give Lemma~\ref{lem:Intro.refined-CSZ}.
-As we shall see, an elaboration of the arguments of the proof this more general version of Lemma~\ref{lem:Intro.refined-CSZ}, will lead to a holomorphic version of this lemma (see Lemma~\ref{eq:CSZ.hol-refined-CSZ} below).
+As we shall see, an elaboration of the arguments of its proof will lead to a holomorphic version of this lemma (see Lemma~\ref{lem:CSZ.hol-refined-CSZ}).
 Lemma~\ref{lem:Intro.extension} will then be a by-product of that lemma.

 For $\Re s>1$, set

 We then need to show that

 Set $X=|D|^{-\alpha}$ and $Y=a^{1/2}|D|^{-\alpha} a^{1/2}$.
 As mentioned above, our approach relies on the integral representation for differences $(A^{1/2}BA^{1/2})^z-B^zA^z$, $\Re z>1$, established by Connes-Sukochev-Zanin~\cite[Lemma~5.2]{CSZ:MS17} and Sukochev-Zanin~\cite[Theorem~5.2.1]{SZ:Ast23}.
 Applying this formula to $A=a$ and $B=X$ gives